top of page

 Dianne brought Pilates to Canada in 1984, when she first used the Pilates Method to rehabilitate an injured dancer.

-Dianne came to Pilates through the ballet world.
-She was a professional dancer who returned to her first love, teaching, under the tutelage of her mentor, Ruth Carse.
-She has taught at all levels, from children through professional dancers in both ballet and modern dance companies.
-Additionally, she spent 10 years teaching ballet in the degree program in dance at Simon Fraser University’s School for the Contemporary Arts.
-She continues to teach ballet to selected professionals and injured dancers needing rehabilitation.
+Dianne Miller came to Pilates through the dance community.
+She began her dance career as a professional ballet dancer who then returned to her first love, teaching, and became a renowned ballet teacher.
+She trained generations of dancers from children to professionals, including ten years teaching ballet in the degree program in dance at Simon Fraser University’s School for the Contemporary Arts.

 bottom of page